Benefits to Recognition

 Complete Campus Connect training & Complete Annual Requirements

 If approved, the organization's leadership have thirty (30) calendar days from the conditional approval email to meet with the Organization Resource Group (ORG) to set up the Campus Connect profile and train the organization's leadership on the benefits, privileges, and requirements of Campus Connect.
-They will also review benefits to being recognized, as well as discuss the annual requirements to maintain recognition, which include updating/renewing the OrgSync profile and attending Administrative Training.
+They will also review benefits to being recognized, as well as discuss the annual requirements to maintain recognition, which include submitting an annual renewal request on Campus Connect and attending Administrative Training.

 Frequently Asked Questions:

 If your prospective organization does not submit an application or if an incomplete application is submitted, your prospective organization will not be considered for recognition at that time.
 You will need to wait until the next recognition period.
-Complete applications are due on OrgSync by 5 pm on each designated deadline.
+Complete applications are due on Campus Connect by 5 pm on each designated deadline.

 Attending a New Student Organization Information Session is required because it gives vital details regarding the recognition process.
-These sessions will serve as an introduction to both the recognition process, requirements to recognition, OrgSync, SLI, and the Organization Resource Group.
+These sessions will serve as an introduction to ORG, the recognition process, the application, university policy, Campus Connect, Student Leadership & Involvement, and more.

 If an organization loses its recognition status, a representative must attend an information session to ensure they understand the recognition process in its entirety.
 A thorough understanding of the process will ensure that students can complete the required steps in an efficient manner.

 To maintain recognition, within the academic year, student organizations must complete the annual requirements set forth by the Department of Student Leadership & Involvement.
 Recognized Student Organizations (RSOs) must annually submit a renewal registration on Campus Connect during the renewal period.
 Additionally, RSOs must annually attend an Administrative Training session.

 - What is the purpose of this organization?